-Whether your online energizer involves breakout rooms, nonverbal communication or games, it’s always important to clearly articulate the instructions before you begin.
+Whether your activity involves breakout rooms, nonverbal communication or games, it’s always important to clearly articulate the instructions before you begin.
 Most things take additional time in an online environment, and needing to repeat yourself or clarify steps later on can use up precious time and energy.

 Take the time to very clearly tell participants what they need to do and answer any questions related to the running of an exercise before you begin.
 It can be useful to prepare a summary of the instructions in your online whiteboard or collaboration tool for people to refer to if they get lost.
 This is not to say you shouldn’t help or correct people during the exercise – just that you should make this an efficient, effective process wherever you can.

 As with all activities in a remote setting, keeping things running on time in an online energizer is important.
 Some games and exercises have the potential to go on indefinitely and while you should absolutely engage in those and have fun too, set timers and reminders so you can stay on track.

-It’s also worth practicing and running a few of your preferred online energizer activities and timing them.
+It’s also worth practicing and running a few of your preferred online activities and timing them.
 If you find your participants need a boost and you have ten minutes to spare in your agenda, you can use an appropriate energizer.
 (Or pick one from our library!)

 While most online energizers can be run in a variety of formats and with a pinch of creativity, it’s worth selecting and developing activities that work well with the online tools you are using.
 Conversely, if you’re still deciding which tools to use, work backwards and see what methods you would like to run in your session first.
 It might be that an online whiteboard is essential or you can use internal tools.